An Article on Girls with Undiagnosed Autism Spectrum Disorder

 How many times have we been told this by well-meaning friends and family over the last few months?
 How many times have we, as parents, hesitated to answer?
 Up until a month ago, our 17-year-old daughter had been in psychiatric care for a staggering 18 months.
 Before she was sectioned under the Mental Health Act, she’d attempted suicide twice, spent more time in the school counsellor’s office than the classroom, and emotionally fell apart at the smallest things.
 She was sent to the Child and Adolescent Mental Health Services (CAHMS) who very quickly tested her for Autism Spectrum Disorder (ASD) using the then official diagnostic criteria.
 The results told them she was not autistic and so that was the end of that explanation for our daughter’s mental state.

 Almost a year later, ASD was mentioned again by a different psychologist.
 This was after she’d ricocheted from Psychiatric Intensive Care Units to Open Units to General Hospitals and back again a total of nine times over nine months.
 No one seemed able to help her, and she herself seemed incapable of talking about the feelings that were causing the crisis in her mental health.
-Was undiagnosed ASD – or more specifically, Asperger’s Syndrome (High Functioning Autism) – at the root of our daughter’s difficulties?
+Was undiagnosed ASD – or you might have heard it called Autism Spectrum Condition, Asperger’s Syndrome or High Functioning Autism – at the root of our daughter’s difficulties?
 And how was that possible when she’d ‘failed’ the initial assessment?

 We ourselves were unsure and certainly any mention of autism to other people outside of hospital was met with a dismissive shake of the head; it seems everyone ‘knows’ what an autistic person is like, us included, and she didn’t fit the criteria.
 After all, our daughter smiles easily.
 She has close friends.
 She’s a gifted ballroom dancer.
 Sure, she’s always been incredibly literal, never understanding sarcasm or jokes, often observing new situations for a long time before joining in.
 But simply put, wasn’t she ‘too normal’, imaginative, and seemingly sociable to be autistic?